untoldwind/untoldwind.github.io/_posts/jbj/2013-08-19-miraculous-world-of-comparison.md

 Wut?

 Ok, so strings are compared like strings should be - unless they can be converted to a number, though with stricter rules than before.
 It seems that in this case strings are only treated as numbers if they actually conform to a regular number pattern.
-Err ... so the `==` operator is commutative but not associative?
+Err ... so the `==` operator is commutative but not transitive?
 Allow PHP answer this question itself:

 {% highlight php %}
 <?php